 Hakama is a traditional Japanese garment.
-A type of pleated skirt with very wide legs.
-It runs downwards from the waist and opens like a bell.
-The hakama consists of a front and back and is tied at the hips with long straps.
-Basically it is a type of overskirt.
-Historically it was developed for the mounted samurai.
+A kind of pleated culottes with very wide legs.
+It runs from the waist down and opens like a bell.
+The hakama consists of a front and back and is tied to the hips with long straps.
+Basically it's a kind of overskirt.
+Historically it was developed for mounted samurai.

-It is still seen today in Japanese martial arts such as Aikido or Kendo.
-It is an essential part.
+You can still see it today in Japanese martial arts such as Aikido or Kendo.
+He is an essential part.
 Otherwise, a hakama is usually worn on formal occasions such as weddings or tea ceremonies.

-The color is mostly black, but there are also blue and red, as well as gray and striped ones.
+The color is usually black, but there are also blue and red, as well as gray and striped.

 Liquid Inspiration:

 The olfactory inspiration is of course Japan and its culture.
-The fragrance is intended to be reminiscent of a festive wedding in which the hakama is worn solemnly and proudly.
+The scent is intended to be reminiscent of a festive wedding in which the hakama is worn ceremoniously and proudly.
 It should be a soft, gentle composition that, without being loud, dresses the wearer like a hakama.

 Finest Liquid:

-A peppery but not spicy opening, which immediately creates a mood with the freshness of bergamot and the spicy notes of nutmeg and clove, which is also reminiscent of spicy incense sticks.
-This is also what is intended with the incense and labdanum in the base note.
-The opulence is carried by the musk.
+A peppery, but not spicy start, which with the freshness of bergamot and the spicy notes of nutmeg and clove immediately creates a mood that is also a little reminiscent of spicy incense sticks.
+This is also intentional with the incense and labdanum in the base note.
+The opulence is carried with the musk.

 It is a spicy, aromatic scent that has hints of winter pastries.
 It doesn't have a particularly dark note.
-Nevertheless, it plays skillfully with the spice elements (incense, cloves and nutmeg).
+Nevertheless, he skilfully plays with the spice elements (incense, clove and nutmeg).

-One could also classify it as an absolutely non-sweet gourmand.
+You could also classify it as an absolutely not sweet gourmand.

 Frankincense, labdanum, musk